nmata010/nmata010.github.io/_posts/data-strategy-post.md

     - I'll be using [**mAP50**](https://docs.ultralytics.com/guides/yolo-performance-metrics/#class-wise-metrics) as my measure for performance.
 Its a pretty leinient metric, but still gives clear signal on whether or not the right object is being detected.
 2. **What threshold is sufficient?**
     - Stated differently: "If mAP50 is the test, what score must the model achieve to prove its ability?"
     - I'm trying to prove traction towards a solution, not achieve perfection on the first try.
 I think a `mAP50=50%` sufficiently demonstrates utility while leaving lots of room for improvement.

-3. **What is a pothole?**
-    - The metric (mAP50) and threshold (50%) I chose both depend on validating performance on images with potholes already identified.
-That means I'll need to manually tag some images which begs the question `what's a pothole?`
+The metric (mAP50) and threshold (50%) I chose both depend on validating performance on images with real potholes already identified (test data).
+Running these metrics against the irrelevant test data would yield useless results.

+I'll need to manually tag some images with potholes which begs the question:

+**What is a pothole?**
 - Definition: _a depression or hollow in a road surface caused by wear or sinking_.
 - For the sake of this experiment I made some convenient assumptions:
     - All _road_ defects are potholes. _Ground_ defects off road **are not** potholes.
     - All puddles are potholes (but not the inverse).
     - Not all potholes are circular.
 They can be uniquely shaped.

-    -
-    - how do we know if a depression is a puddle or pothole?
-    - what about long potholes/?
-    - ultimately i decided on

-- So we know what problem we want to solve, now we need to define a measure for knowing when we've solved it (or at least proven traction towards a solution)
-- Come up with lots of diverse data is great, but i need to have a clear and un-changing benchmark to baseline against.
-- I decided to use the same video that fell flat on that previous training.
-I decided to use that video as my benchmark test set.
-- Doing this would mimic a real world use case where the model has to predict potholes on a set of images its never seen before.
-- I decided on 50% mAP50 as the POC viability benchmark.
-If i could achieve 50% on mAP50, i would be satisfied.
-- I used roboflow to pull frames fromt this video and manually annotated them (~1500 potholes).
-I marked these as 'test' in my dataset to make sure they don't mix with the training data.
-This is my 'gold standard' dataset that i'll benchmark against.
+I used roboflow to pull frames from the video that caused my original model to fail and manually annotated ~1500 potholes to become my 'Test' dataset.
+I'll benchmark all the models I train against this test set to draw a clear conclusion on how well we're adressing the problem.

 ## Data strategy
 OK i've got a clear use case and a clear way of knowing when i've solved it.
 Time to talk strategy.
 How am i going to collect, manage, and use relevant training data